slerman12/Help-me/3-Disproof.md

 - Twice-daily [Transcendental Meditation](https://en.wikipedia.org/wiki/Across_the_Universe#Composition), morning and afternoon.
 - Daily early morning jogs.
 - Daily calisthenics, morning and afternoon.
-- Daily freezing cold ice baths in the morning.
+- Daily Wim Hof method and freezing ice-cold baths in the morning.
 - No movies, tv shows, or social media... or even for a long time music.
   - Only reading, usually non-fiction or philosophical texts, and nature walks.
 - Organic grassfed grass-finished pasture-raised steak, Himalayan sea salt, and wild-caught salmon only (allowing my hair to grow back).
 TO DO: Point out how expensive this was on less than a living wage for a student with no financial safety net, a family that immigrated here without money as refugees (including me), and that New York State officially classifies the University of Rochester's salary for PhD students as being below official living wage.
 Noting again: three times my hair grew back on this diet, and it very noticeably expedited my brain damage recovery, and those were the reasons I had to do it (besides work demand, a friend biasing me more towards recognizing the dietary value of eating more meat, and Mikhaila Peterson recommendation).